sderose/zsh_argparse/docs/zerg_new.md

 original definition.
 Thus you can't change it -- you have to use it as-is.

-For convenience, [zerg_setup.sh] sources [zerg_ZERG.sh] provides (well, soon will...) a parser also named "ZERG", with commonplace argument definitions:
+For convenience, [zerg_setup.sh] sources [zerg_ZERG.sh] provides (well, soon will...) a parser also named "ZERG", with commonplace argument definitions ("help" is already covered by the `zerg_new --add-help` option).

 * ZERG__backup
 * ZERG__dry_run